 Some assert that “only commands are binding” excluding examples and inferences.
-Commands are certainly binding, and yet there is a perception that overlooks the necessity of examples in defining God’s commands.
-Examples are the same as patterns being translate by the same Greek words.
-The abandonment of following the pattern of sound words leaves one’s faith in the constant action of being “tossed to and fro by the waves and carried about by every wind of doctrine” (Eph.
-4:14).
+Commands are certainly binding, yet there is a perception that overlooks the necessity of examples in defining God’s commands.
+Examples are the same as patterns being translated from the same biblical Greek words.
+The abandonment of following the pattern of sound words leaves one’s faith in the constant action of being “tossed to and fro by the waves and carried about by every wind of doctrine” (Eph 4:14).

-Must we follow examples?
-Follow the examples that define the commands.
-The Spirit of Christ said in Philippians 4:9, “The things which you learned and received and heard and saw in me, these things do: and the God of peace shall be with you.”
-Here is a command to follow patterns.
-Christ, the Apostles, and prophets give numerous instructions to follow the pattern of sound words (2 Tim.
-1:13; Rom.
-6:17; 1 Thess.
-1:7; Phil.
-3:17; 2 Thess.
-3:9; 1 Pet.
-5:3).
-The examples of the Old Testament also establish examples (1 Cor.
-10:6, 11).
-The Holy Spirit teaches in 1 Corinthians 11:1–2 to, “Be imitators of me, as I am of Christ.
+Must Christians follow examples?
+Christians must follow the examples that define the commands.
+In Philippians 4:9, Paul revealed, “The things which you learned and received and heard and saw in me, these things do: and the God of peace shall be with you.”
+This is a command to follow patterns.
+Christ, the apostles, and prophets give numerous instructions to follow the pattern of sound words (Rom 6:17; Phil 3:17; 1 Thess 1:7; 2 Thess 3:9; 2 Tim 1:13; 1 Pet 5:3).
+The examples of the Old Testament also establish examples (1 Cor 10:6, 11).
+In 1 Corinthians 11:1–2, Paul instructed, “Be imitators of me, as I am of Christ.
 Now I commend you because you remember me in everything and maintain the traditions even as I delivered them to you.”
 How does one imitate?
 Well, imitating is to follow an example.
-Christians are to be imitators (1 Cor.
-4:16–17; Eph.
-5:1; Phil.
-3:17; 1 Thess.
-1:7; 2 Thess.
-3:7, 9; Heb.
-6:12; 3 John 11).
-The Greek for imitate is mimeiteis, and according to the Merriam-Webster Dictionary, to imitate is “to follow as a pattern, model, or example“.
+Christians are to be imitators (1 Cor 4:16–17; Eph 5:1; Phil 3:17; 1 Thess 1:7; 2 Thess 3:7, 9; Heb 6:12; 3 John 11).
+The Greek for imitate is mimeiteis, and according to the Merriam-Webster Dictionary, to imitate is “to follow as a pattern, model, or example.”
 Apparently, the Scriptures teach one to follow patterns, models, and examples.
 Being that Christians are to imitate the Apostles and Christ, then the examples and the inferences thereof are included.

-Yes, we follow patterns and examples.
-Yet, how do we follow examples?
+How do believers follow biblical examples?
 When would an example be bound to a command?

-*Consider baptism.
-Water is not explicitly commanded for baptism, but baptism is a command (Acts 10:48).
-The command to be baptized is defined by the example and pattern of immersion into water in the name of the Lord (Acts 10:47, cf. John 3:5).
+Water is not explicitly commanded for baptism, but baptism is a command (Matt 28:19–20; Acts 2:38; 10:48).
+The command to be baptized is defined by the examples and the pattern of immersion in water and in the name of the Lord (Acts 10:47; cf. John 3:5).
 Examples and patterns that define commands are as authoritative as the command.
-Adding or annulling God’s covenant is forbidden (Gal.
-3:15).
+Adding or annulling God’s testament is forbidden (Gal 3:15).

-*Examine the Lord’s Supper.
-Unleavened bread and unleavened grape juice are not explicitly commanded for the Lord’s Supper, but the Lord’s Supper is commanded (1 Cor.
-11:17ff) and the example of Jesus Christ in establishing the Lord’s Supper “bread” and the “fruit of the vine” sets a pattern institute by the infallibility of Christ.
+Bread and grape juice are not explicitly commanded for the Lord’s Supper, but the Lord’s Supper is commanded (1 Cor 11:17–34).
+Paul referred to the example of Jesus establishing the Lord’s Supper as an authoritative example.
+Jesus blessed bread and they ate, and then He blessed the cup and they drank.
+Jesus’s example defined what the Lord’s Supper is.
+Biblical Christians assembled on the first day of the week to partake of the Lord’s Supper (Acts 20:7; cf. 1 Cor 11:17–34).
 The examples of the Lord’s Supper define the command (Mark 14:1, 25).
 Christians must not exceed the doctrine of Christ (2 John 9).

-*Look at church government.
-A congregation’s government is a plurality of elders, and yet this is not explicitly commanded for church government.
-Elders are commanded to oversee the flock (1 Pet.
-5:1–3).
-Timothy and Titus were told to appoint elders (Tit.
-1:5, 1 Tim.
-3:1-7).
+A plurality of elders to oversee the church is not explicitly commanded for church oversight.
+However, Paul and Peter commanded elders to oversee and pastor the flock (Acts 20:28; 1 Pet 5:1–3).
+Paul gave qualifications for elders and deacons to Timothy for the conduct of church (1 Tim 3:1–7).
+Paul instructed Titus to appoint elders (Tit 1:5).
 An example of a plurality of elders defines the overseeing of each congregation (Acts 14:23).
-These examples define what the Scripture mean by being led by elders.
-Recognizing the infallibility of Christ and His given to His Apostles and prophets, let us not add to what Christ made perfect (Rev. 22:18–19).
+These examples define what the Scripture mean by being led by elders (Acts 11:30; 14:23).
+Recognizing the infallibility of Christ and His given to His Apostles and prophets, let us not add to what Christ made perfect (Rev 22:18–19).